Uniform bounds for the number of rational points on hyperelliptic curves of small Mordell-Weil rank: Combinatorics of arithmetic graphs

+\begin{remark} One can in fact take $t$ and~$u$ in Theorem~\ref{T:specialfiber} to be the toric and unipotent ranks of the special fiber of the N\'eron model of the Jacobian of~$C$.
+For claim~\eqref{spf2}, this follows from a similar argument as in the proof above, but using the bipartite graph~$G'$ whose vertices correspond to the components of the special fiber and the intersection points of components, with edges whenever a point lies on a component.
+This version of the reduction graph avoids the `false' chains and satisfies $1 - \chi(G') \le $ the toric rank~$t$, compare~\cite{Liu-book}*{Exercise~10.1.19}.

-for the number of smooth $\kappa$-points on components having positive intersection with~$W$.
-Here $a$ denotes the abelian rank of the special fiber of the N\'eron model of the Jacobian of~$C$.
-For the number of smooth $\kappa$-points on $\Aff^1$-components, we have the bound $3 u q$, since each $\Aff^1$-component defined over~$\kappa$ has $q$ smooth $\kappa$-points.
-Fixing $a+u = g-t$, the sum of these bounds is maximal when $a = 0$, leading to a bound of
+For claim~\eqref{spf3}, we recall from the proof above that the bound on the number of $\Aff^1$-components is $3(g - t' + \delta - p')$.
+We have $t' - \delta + p' \ge t + a = g - u$, where $u$ denotes the unipotent rank, so that $g - t' + \delta - p' \le u$.
+Note that $t' - \delta$ is still an upper bound for the part of the toric rank coming from loops in the configuration of components --- `false' chains give rise to `false' loops --- whereas $p'$ is an upper bound for $a$ plus the part of the toric rank coming from individual components. \ for the number of smooth $\kappa$-points on components having positive intersection with~$W$.
+For the number of smooth $\kappa$-points on $\Aff^1$-components, we have the bound $3 u q$, since each \hbox{$\Aff^1$-component} defined over~$\kappa$ has $q$ smooth $\kappa$-points.
+For $a+u = g-t$ fixed, the sum of these bounds is maximal when $a = 0$, leading to a bound of

 for the number of smooth $\kappa$-points outside components belonging to chains.
-Each such point~$P$ gives rise to a \emph{residue disk}, which is the subset of $C(k)$ of points reducing to~$P$; these subsets are analytically isomorphic to open $p$-adic disks in~$k$.
+Each such point~$P$ gives rise to a \emph{residue disk}, which is the subset of $C(k)$ of points reducing to~$P$; these subsets are analytically isomorphic to the sets of $k$-points of open $p$-adic disks over~$k$ in the following sense.